Rod Land: Ports

 Rod Lands Amiga port was published by Storm and began development by Random Access in March 1991, and was released in September.
 The One interviewed Ronald Pieket Weeserik, a programmer for Rod Land's Amiga port, for information regarding its development in a pre-release interview.
 Weeserik notes that Rod Lands conversion was 'easier' than other titles, expressing that "it's nice to do a game that the computer is capable of emulating ...
 Everything in the coin-op can be included and the finished game will run at the correct frame rate".
 The Amiga version of Rod Land has "hidden features and bonuses" that are absent in the arcade version, revealed by entering certain codes, a feature noted by The One to be in several other Random Access titles.
 Rod Lands Amiga port also adds additional levels that are absent in the arcade version.
 The Amiga port also corrects several glitches present in the arcade version, with Weeserik giving such examples as "enemies getting stuck at the top of ladders, the ability to slam enemies down on thin air, and not being able to zap things from ladders" and further stating that they wrote the 16-bit versions in the way the arcade version should have been written.

 Jaleco supplied Random Access with the background graphics for Rod Land stored as 16x16 pixel squares, although "jumbled up and in the wrong colours"; around five hundred sprites were stored this way, and this was noted as a difficulty in the Amiga port's development.
 During this, however, Random Access discovered unused animations for every enemy in Rod Land, which were implemented in the Amiga port as a visual indication for when monsters are changing from 'patrol mode' to 'attack mode'.
 Rod Lands sound effects are synthesised as opposed to sampled in the arcade original.
 The Amiga port replicates these, but Weeserik expresses that "several of the less suitable sounds" are replaced by "something a little more palatable".

-The arcade version was released on the PlayStation 4 and Nintendo Switch in January 2021 as part of Hamster's Arcade Archives series.
+Hamster Corporation released the arcade version as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in January 2021.